Why I’m suing Amazon for racial discrimination and sexual harassment

 Amazon strives to be Earth’s most customer-centric company.
 It should also endeavor to be the most transparent.
 As the second-largest employer in the country and one of the fastest-growing companies globally, Amazon’s policies have a disproportionate impact on business and social trends.
 Yet, the company has repeatedly advised shareholders to vote against proposals that would lead to greater transparency.
 Amazon should contract an independent, external auditor to assess its compensation, promotion, and leveling practices and report on where the company stands on fair pay, leveling, and promotion on the basis of gender, race, ethnicity, and sexual orientation.
 Amazon cannot create the test, grade it, and then say it’s done a good job.
 It is time someone checks the company’s homework.

-Amazon should also end its broad use of noncompete agreements.
-Noncompete agreements are intended to protect employers from the theft of their intellectual property.
+Amazon should also end its broad use of non-compete agreements.
+Non-compete agreements are intended to protect employers from the theft of their intellectual property.
 They should not be used to prevent Amazon’s labor from freely moving to new opportunities.
 (Many of these steps are also included in a recent open letter from the Harvard Business School community to Jeff Bezos and Andy Jassy.)

 For women and employees of color, it’s time for it to be a new day at Amazon.

 When reached for comment on Newman’s lawsuit, an Amazon spokesperson said: “We do not tolerate discrimination or harassment of any kind.
 We immediately investigated Ms. Newman’s sexual harassment claim and fired her harasser.
 The investigation also resulted in corrective action and additional training requirements for those in her reporting line.
-Wealso reviewed Ms. Newman’s interview process, leveling and onboarding, and determined that she was properly placed in her role at the company.”
+We also reviewed Ms. Newman’s interview process, leveling and onboarding, and determined that she was properly placed in her role at the company.”

+Charlotte Newman is a global business development leader for Amazon Web Services.
+She’s a former entrepreneur, who leads the AWS startup strategy to engage and accelerate underrepresented founders.
+She previously served as an economic policy adviser to Senator Cory Booker.